-Hypothesis 1: Although we did not find any studies establishing causal relationship between habitat loss and crop raiding severity, this is the cause most commonly believed and stated by naturalists and wildlife researchers (Agarwal et al 2016, Mekonen 2020, Yazezew 2022, IUCN 2022).
+Hypothesis 1: Although we did not find any studies establishing causal relationship between habitat loss and crop raiding severity, this is the cause most commonly believed and stated by naturalists and wildlife researchers in academic as well as popular writings (Agarwal et al 2016, Hareohay et al 2017, Mekonen 2020, Gross et al 2021, Yazezew 2022, IUCN 2022, 2023, Negi et al 2023, IFAW 2024).
 A plausible logic appears to be that animals prefer to remain in their preferred natural habitat but when these are destroyed, fragmented or disturbed they are forced to move out.
 When they move out they raid crops as an alternative and presumably suboptimal source of food.
-There are at least four different streams of thinking within this broader hypothesis.
+There are at least five different streams of thinking within this broader hypothesis.